project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 The columns of the matrix describe how many of a certain type of device should be targeted.
 For example, should a broker target one IP camera or D IP cameras?
 Currently the Controller can do the former but not the latter.
 When trying to target d of D IP cameras, what if each of the Nodes can see a different set of the cameras?
-Then, if a deployment intended to target all Nodes is created that targets d specific Instances, brokers will only be executed on the Nodes that can see those specific d Instances.
+Then, if a Deployment is created targeting d devices, brokers will only be executed on the Nodes that can see those specific d Instances.
 This brings up the need to support Configuration-level (CL) resources in Akri.
 Akri currently only creates Instance-level resources, meaning it creates a [Kubernetes device plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) for each Instance.
 With Configuration-level resources, an additional device plugin is created for each Configuration.
 This will enable requesting d of a set of D devices.
 For example, a resource